dakountche/RoCaWeb/README.md

 ## Introduction

 RoCaWeb was a project between IMT-Atlantique (then Télécom-Bretagne) and [Keraval](http://kereval.com).
-It was funded with grant called RAPID (régime d’appui à l’innovation duale).
+It was funded by a grant called RAPID (régime d’appui à l’innovation duale).
 The project leads to the development of the software name RoCaWeb.

 RoCaWeb is the descendant of other projects launch to study the application of the notion of smart contract to Web application protection.